 Our Philadelphia office is housed and supported by Temple University Beasley School of Law including students from Drexel University Thomas R. Kline School of Law and the University of Pennsylvania School of Law.

-Duquesne Law School supports our office in Pittsburgh, which we recently established in 2016, and also works with students from University of Pittsburgh School of Law.
+Duquesne Law School supports our PITTSBURGH OFFICE, recently established in 2016, and also works with students from University of Pittsburgh School of Law.
 This office helps to better serve many of our clients incarcerated in Western Pennsylvania and build upon our movement for wrongful conviction reform statewide.

 We are proud of our accomplishments as a group.
 So far, in addition to securing new trials for two wrongly convicted individuals, we’ve secured releases from wrongful incarceration and exonerations for four Pennsylvanians who served a combined total of 67 years in prison.